schankjacob/startup/README.md

 * Ability to share fortune to shared board
 * Ability to view saved and shared boards
 * Saved/shared fortunes are persistently stored

+### SIMON HTML
+I'learned a lot from this project!
+It can be found at https://simon.fortunecookie.click/.
+I feel like this project helped me understand how subdomains work a bit more.
+I also learned a bit more about button and table elements and how to use them.
+Additionally, I learned how to make a good header and footer which work across multiple pages.